nhamidi90/kw-taekwondo/README.md

 * [Bootstrap](https://getbootstrap.com/) code was used to create various tools including the navbar for mobile view, contact form, buttons and grid system

 # Acknowledgements

+* Code Institute - For without their guidance I would not be able to make this website
+* Tamsin Davis - My taekwondo instructor who gave me lots of information on taekwondo